Man posing as Las Vegas hotel owner steals more than $1M in casino con job: police

-LAS VEGAS (KLAS) — A man is accused of posing as a Las Vegas hotel owner and convincing a casino employee to give him more than $1 million in bogus payments for fire safety equipment, documents the 8 News Now Investigators obtained Monday said.
+LAS VEGAS (KLAS) – A man is accused of posing as a Las Vegas hotel owner and convincing a casino employee to give him more than $1 million in bogus payments for fire safety equipment, according to documents obtained by Nexstar’s KLAS.

 Erik Gutierrez, 23, is charged with theft of more than $100,000, records said.

-On June 17, Las Vegas Metro police responded to the Circa Hotel & Casino in downtown Las Vegas for a report of a possible scam, documents said.
+On June 17, Las Vegas Metro police said they responded to the Circa Hotel & Casino in downtown Las Vegas for a report of a possible scam.
 A person from the hotel’s security office told detectives “an unknown person” had contacted the casino cage “claiming to be the owner of the hotel” and asking for $320,000 for an emergency payment to the fire department, police wrote in court documents.

 Police interviewed the cage supervisor, who said they received a phone call from a person who claimed they were the hotel’s owner.
 The person, who was not the hotel’s owner, said “the fire department needed to do a check on the fire extinguishers” and “they would need a payment for further safety devices,” documents said.

 The cage supervisor brought the money in four installments to the unknown person at different off-site locations, documents said.
-The payments totaled $314,000, $350,000, and $500,000, plus three smaller deposits, resulting in a loss of $1,170,000 to the hotel, documents said.
-The employee believed she was on the phone with the hotel’s owner and texting with her manager, police said.
+The payments totaled $314,000, $350,000, and $500,000, plus three smaller deposits, resulting in a loss of $1,170,000 to the hotel, according to authorities.
+The employee said she believed she was on the phone with the hotel’s owner and texting with her manager.

 Documents also indicate she believed she was meeting with the hotel owner’s attorney.